UCLALibrary/library-website-nuxt/.github/PULL_REQUEST_TEMPLATE.md

 **Checklist:**

+-   [ ] I added github label for semantic versioning
 -   [ ] I double checked it looks like the designs
 -   [ ] I completed any required mobile breakpoint styling
 -   [ ] I completed any required hover state styling
--   [ ] I included a working Storybook file
+-   [ ] I included a working spec file
--   [ ] I included a Story that showed some edge case working correctly (long text, short screen, missing image etc.)
 -   [ ] I added notes above about how long it took to build this component
+-   [ ] UX has reviewed this PR
 -   [ ] I assigned this PR to someone to review